 Ivybridge Brewing Company

 Ivybridge Brewing Company describes itself as a "social enterprise brewery".
 And for good reason – the brewhouse is staffed predominantly by people with learning disabilities.

-They receive a fair wage and valuable training opportunities, and the people of Ivybridge enjoy a local supply of excellent craft beer.
+They receive a fair wage and valuable training opportunities, and the people of Ivybridge enjoy a local supply of excellent craft beer from a brilliant Devon brewery.
 Win-win.

 Paying a visit to its bottle shop?
 We highly recommend the Erme Pale, which is named after the river that runs alongside the brewery.
 If the sun is shining, you can't go wrong with PILS 21, a refreshing, floral-tinged lager.

 Ivybridge is lucky.
 It's home to not one, but two fantastic Devon breweries!